gridap/Gridap.jl/docs/src/modules/ReferenceFEs.md

 respectively spanned by the shape-functions and the DoFs basis, but does change the DoF basis choice for the dual space.

-`sh_is_pb` is only available for BDM, Raviart-Thomas and Nédélec elements, and defaults to true.
-The kwarg is ignored if the pre-basis for the given `poly_type <: Polynomial` does not admit the geometric decomposition.
+The kwarg `sh_is_pb` is available for Lagrangian, BDM, Raviart-Thomas, Nédélec and Serendipity elements.
+It defaults to true except for Lagrangian and Serendipity. `sh_is_pb` is ignored if the pre-basis for the given `poly_type <:
+Polynomial` does not admit the geometric decomposition.

 ```@autodocs
 Modules = [ReferenceFEs,]